grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/scaling-out.md

 ## Read-Write mode

-When running Grafana Mimir in Read-Write mode, you can safely scale up any of the services.
+When running Grafana Mimir in Read-Write mode, you can safely scale up any of the 3 components.

-The Mimir read service can be safely scaled up and down as it is stateless (an autoscaler may also be used).
+The Mimir read component can be safely scaled up and down as it is stateless (an autoscaler may also be used).

-The Mimir backend service can be safely scaled down in one zone at a time.
+The Mimir backend component can be safely scaled down in one zone at a time.
 As it contains the store-gateway, see [Scaling down store-gateways](#scaling-down-store-gateways).

-To scale down the Mimir write service, see [Scaling down ingesters](#scaling-down-ingesters).
+To scale down the Mimir write component, see [Scaling down ingesters](#scaling-down-ingesters).

 ## Microservices mode